RobDWaller/ReallySimpleJWT/readme.md

 ## Error Messages and Codes

 The ReallySimpleJWT library will in a number of situations throw exceptions to highlight problems when creating and parsing JWT tokens.
-There error codes, messages and their explanations are below.
+The error codes, messages and their explanations are below.

 | Code | Message                           | Explanation                                |
 |:----:| --------------------------------- | ------------------------------------------ |